 5. The final master list is distributed for billing

 The Final Master List for Billing will be released in mid-July.
-(Monday July 19, 2021).
-You have 7 days (until Monday July 26, 2021) to do a final check of the list.
+(Monday July 18, 2022).
+You have until Monday July 25, 2022 to do a final check of the list.
 If you have any unresolved problems, notify the Resource Sharing and Fulfillment Program Manager immediately.

-ABSOLUTELY NO CHANGES CAN BE MADE ONCE THAT LIST IS RELEASED.
+ABSOLUTELY NO CHANGES WILL BE MADE ONCE THAT LIST IS RELEASED.

 6. Patron and item record cleanup